Fugitive suspect in Saskatchewan stabbing rampage is dead | CBC News

 Fugitive suspect in Saskatchewan stabbing rampage is dead

-The main suspect in the recent stabbing rampage in Saskatchewan has died shortly after being captured, multiple sources have confirmed to CBC News.
+The main suspect in the recent stabbing rampage in Saskatchewan has died shortly after being captured.

+Myles Sanderson went into medical distress after he was arrested and was pronounced dead at the hospital, said Rhonda Blackmore, commanding officer of the Saskatchewan RCMP, at a news conference Wednesday night.

+Blackmore said RCMP doesn't yet have a motive for the attacks — and might not ever know exactly why they happened now that Sanderson is dead.

 Around 3:00 p.m.
 CST, Saskatchewan RCMP issued an emergency alert about a person with a knife travelling in a vehicle, last seen in Wakaw, about 90 kilometres northeast of Saskatoon.